Tags: Butter Pecan, Candy, Chocolate, Christmas, corn flakes, feuilletine, white chocolate

 1 cup vegetable oil or coconut oil.. or butter*

 1 cup sour cream or Greek yogurt (or, milk is fine too)

-NOTE - If you have a foolproof yellow or white layer cake recipe you love and would prefer to use, add dark cocoa powder to one half of the whole recipe, and proceed with zebra cake batter pattern.
-Umm..if you like using cake mixes, (I don’t, personally), or want to use one in a pinch, you can do the same – dark cocoa powder to half the batter, then proceed.
+NOTE – If you have a foolproof yellow or white layer cake recipe you love and would prefer to use, add dark cocoa powder to one half of the whole recipe, and proceed with zebra cake batter pattern.
+If you like using cake mixes, (I don’t, personally), or want to use one in a pinch, you will do the same – dark cocoa powder to half the batter, then proceed.